Utah Education Association

-The Utah Education Association (UEA) is the largest public education employees' union in the U.S. state of Utah, representing more than 18,000 teachers.
+The Utah Education Association (UEA) is the largest public education employees' union in the U.S. state of Utah, representing more than 18,000 public educators.
 It has local affiliates in 41 school districts, Applied Technology Colleges, and the Utah Schools for the Deaf and the Blind in Ogden.
 It is the state affiliate of the National Education Association.

 History

 UEA was organized in 1860 as “The Deseret School Teachers’ Association,” “for the purpose of establishing a society for promoting the educational interests of the community.”
-In 1910 it was incorporated as the "Utah Educational Association," and by 1924 had adopted the current name and restricted its membership to professional educators.
+In 1910 it was incorporated as the "Utah Educational Association," and by 1924 had adopted the current name.

 In May 1963, at the climax of a battle with Utah governor George Dewey Clyde, the UEA led a two-day walkout - the first statewide teacher's strike in the nation.

 From 1990 to 1996, the president of the UEA was Lily Eskelsen.
-She is now the president of the NEA.
+She also served as president of the NEA.

 In 2007, UEA, working within a coalition called Utahns for Public Schools, led a successful bid to repeal what would have been the nation's first statewide universal private-school voucher.